mantidproject/mantid/docs/source/algorithms/ReflectometryILLAutoProcess-v1.rst

 It likely happens that the reduced output work-space does not have the same number of points as the Cosmos reduction result.
 For FIGARO, a good agreement of the reduction could be observed, but not enough experiments were compared.
 Not all options of the Cosmos GUI are available.
 For example, a modification of variables taken from the NeXus file should be done via the available instrument control tools.
-Do not use the workbench, prefer Python scripts or MantidPlot: if investigating work-spaces (history, plots, ...), it may crash.

 Work-flow
 ---------

 The processing of the direct and reflected beams are shown in the following diagrams.

-.. diagram:: ReflectometryILLAutoReduction1-v1_wkflw.dot
+.. diagram:: ReflectometryILLAutoProcess1-v1_wkflw.dot

-.. diagram:: ReflectometryILLAutoReduction2-v1_wkflw.dot
+.. diagram:: ReflectometryILLAutoProcess2-v1_wkflw.dot

 Usage
 -----